-Performance exploring the influence of Virtual Reality on the real body, constructing a physical language of virtual space.
+A research exploring the influence of Virtual Reality on the (real) body, constructing a physical language by moving through virtual space and bringing it into the non-virtual space.

 Unknown spaces can still be discovered in Virtual Reality.
 Visually wandering through these virtual spaces, the body is unconsciously moving, acting and reacting to its virtual environment: mostly unfamiliar spatial situations.
 Based on a multitude of YouTube-Videos depicting people during their VR-trips, the performance investigates the future of body language and the notion of virtual movement — What happens to the body during these trips into virtual worlds?
 What kind of physical language emerges through the contact with fictional spaces?
 What will happen to the sense of touch, to the embodiment of arms and legs?
 Will we abandon our legs?